-262 One (1) personal day with approval of the immediate supervisor is provided.
-Any changes will be recommended to the Committee on Presbytery Administration by the Ministry Coordinating Council at the end of each year.
+One (1) personal day with approval of the immediate supervisor is provided.
+Any changes will be recommended to the Ministry Coordinating Council at the end of each year.

 F. Sick leave: During the 180-day probationary period of employment, non-exempt employees are entitled to one paid sick day.
 Permanent employees will receive seventy-six (76) hours of sick leave each calendar year, cumulative up to 648 hours, to be used in case of personal illness with approval of the General Presbyter.
 Sick leave entitlement during each year of employment will be prorated according to length of employment that calendar year.
 At the time of termination of employment (either voluntary or involuntary) an employee shall have no claim to pay in lieu of unused sick leave.